Seeing a Speech Pathologist

 Public speech pathology services are generally free though there may sometimes be a co-payment from the service and client.

 Private speech pathologists can determine their own fee schedule.
-When determining a fee schedule, speech pathologists may base these fees on factors such as costs to run the business, their experience, and the like.
 Speech Pathology Australia does not have a recommended schedule of fees for speech pathologists.

-Speech pathologists may charge different fees for a range of services including assessment, therapy (individual or group), attendance at meetings, telehealth consultations, report writing, travel, presentations, non-attendance at a session, provision of materials, additional administrative tasks, and the like.
+Speech pathologists may charge different fees for a range of services including assessment, therapy (individual or group), attendance at meetings, tele-health consultations, report writing, travel, presentations, non-attendance at a session, provision of materials, additional administrative tasks etc.

-Find out what types of assessments a speech pathologist can conduct, standard procedures for conducting an assessment and general information about the assessment process and reports.
-Learn more about Speech Pathology Assessments and Reports .
+Find out what types of assessments a speech pathologist can conduct, standard procedures for conducting an assessment and general information about the assessment process and reports (Speech Pathology Assessments and Reports ).

 The Association's Position Statements provide more information about clinical and workplace issues relevant to the speech pathology profession.

 The Association's FAQ sheets answer commonly asked questions about specific clinical areas including stuttering and tongue tie.

-If you have any concerns about your speech pathology services, learn more about the Association's Code of Ethics or Making a Complaint.
+If you have any concerns about your speech pathology services you, please see information about the Association's Code of Ethics and Making a Complaint.